avelino/awesome-go/README.md

 - [fastcache](https://github.com/VictoriaMetrics/fastcache) - fast thread-safe inmemory cache for big number of entries.
 Minimizes GC overhead.
 - [GCache](https://github.com/bluele/gcache) - Cache library with support for expirable Cache, LFU, LRU and ARC.
 - [gdcache](https://github.com/ulovecode/gdcache) - A pure non-intrusive cache library implemented by golang, you can use it to implement your own distributed cache.
+- [go-cache](https://github.com/viney-shih/go-cache) - A flexible multi-layer Go caching library to deal with in-memory and shared cache by adopting Cache-Aside pattern.
 - [go-mcache](https://github.com/OrlovEvgeny/go-mcache) - Fast in-memory key:value store/cache library.
 Pointer caches.
 - [gocache](https://github.com/eko/gocache) - A complete Go cache library with multiple stores (memory, memcache, redis, ...), chainable, loadable, metrics cache and more.
 - [groupcache](https://github.com/golang/groupcache) - Groupcache is a caching and cache-filling library, intended as a replacement for memcached in many cases.